We Believe in Transparency

 Below, you will find our current fees for services, effective January 1, 2023, as well as the information provided in our Good Faith Estimate, required by Federal Law.

 Our fees vary by length of session and the therapist, and are subject to change over the course of the therapists’ career.
-We also offer low-cost counseling options through our Counseling Interns Christen Curry, BA and Michelle Petersen, BA
+We also offer low-cost counseling options through our Counseling Interns Christen Amadasun, BA and Michelle Petersen, BA

 Each therapist’s availability to accept new clients changes regularly.
 Please call so we can learn about your counseling goals, and match you with an open therapist that best meets your needs, 303-513-8975, X1.